tamara-glazer/data_integration_exercise/README.md

-"""
-Tammy Glazer Writeup - HW7
+# Project Description

-In the completion of this assignment, I focussed on abstracting specific tasks as individual methods.
+In the completion of this project, I focussed on abstracting specific tasks as individual methods.
 I also decided to add an attribute to the client class to store an open connection to preserve this connection as different methods are applied.
 Below is a summary of the purpose of each method (excluding open_connection and close_connection) and specific decisions made at each step.

-Please note that I decided to combine find_cands and clean_dirty_data into a single function called clean_dirty_data, because I apply cleaning and uploading one candidate group at a time (rather than first finding all candidate groups and then retroactively iterating through these groups to calculate similarity scores).
+## Running Code
+Run python3 insdriver.py to run all phases of the data loading, cleaning and integration.
+Run python3 insdriver.py --help to see the arguments.

+## Functions

 build_tables
 The build_tables method creates all necessary tables for the entire analysis